 The paper is organized as follows.
 In Section 2 we introduce the scalar cubic theory for the cases where there is one scalar field and the Lagrangian which is relevant for the percolation problem.
 The core machinery of the graphical function formalism used to compute the five loop renormalization group functions is discussed in depth in Section 3.
 The outcome of this mammoth task is provided via the explicit five loop expressions for the β function, field anomalous dimension and the mass anomalous dimension in Section 4 for both the Lee-Yang and percolation problems.
 As a corollary the ε expansion of the three corresponding critical exponents are determined to $\mathcal{O}(\varepsilon^5)$ too.
 In the subsequent section we introduce and discuss aspects of the different resummation methods we use to extract exponent estimates.
-Then Section 6 will provide the full consequences of that analysis for both the Lee-Yang problem and percolation theory.
-A central element of this section is the compilation of tables for each exponent for both problems.
-Each table provides comprehensive data of fixed dimension exponent estimates as well as the outcome of each of our resummations.
-An overall average is provided for each dimension for both Monte Carlo data and our five loop results in order to have a common comparison point.
-Concluding remarks are provided in Section 7.
-Throughout the article we will in general follow the notation of [36].
+Then

-1The eight loop evaluation of the field anomalous dimension is in progress [32].
+1The eight loop evaluation of the field anomalous dimension has now been determined [33].